petermcd/PIP-Security-Worker/README.md

 uvx ruff check
 ```

+## Configuration

+###

+There are two environment variables used in this project:

+PIP_ADVISORY_DB_URL - The URL for the advisory Git repository
+PYPI_UPDATE_FEED - The URL for the package update feed or Pypi.org

 ### KAFKA

 This package relies on access to a KAFKA queue.
 I have been developing using the `apache/kafka` docker image.